 The loan officer was both right and wrong.
 We do need apologetics professors, but apologetics isn't about saying we're sorry.
 Rather, it's about defending the faith.
 In fact, defending the faith is so urgent today that we need more than apologetics professors—we need all Christians to realize that they are apologists.

 One of Dr. R.C.
-Sproul’s recent books is titled Everyone’s a Theologian.
-We could say equally that “everyone’s an apologist.”
+Sproul's books is titled Everyone's a Theologian.
+We could say equally that "everyone's an apologist."
 Those who are in Christ and have been brought to see the truth and beauty of the gospel have both the obligation and the privilege to defend it.
-We are compelled “to give an answer.”
-We can’t simply rely on the philosophically gifted or the culturally adept to carry the weight here.
+We are compelled "to give an answer."
+We can't simply rely on the philosophically gifted or the culturally adept to carry the weight here.
 Everyone is an apologist.

 The Greek word apologia means literally "to speak to."
 Over time, it came to mean "to make a defense."
 When Athens accused Socrates of being harmful to society, Socrates had to offer his defense.
 He titled it Apologia.
 He stood before the "men of Athens," offering his reasoned defense.
 The New Testament uses the word seventeen times.
 Many instances concern court cases, such as the time Paul appeared before the Jewish Council in Acts 22 and before Festus in Acts 25.
 Paul also speaks of his imprisonment in Rome as an apologia of the gospel (Phil.
 1:7, 16).

 The classic text for the Greek word apologia is 1 Peter 3:15–16.
 Peter's first epistle was written to the "exiles" living in Asia Minor, located in modern-day Turkey.
 These exiled Christians were ostracized for their faith and suffered persecution.
 They were insulted and slandered.
 Some of them suffered at the hands of their own family members.